opentripplanner/OpenTripPlanner/docs/sandbox/DigitransitEmissions.md

 This implementation enables OTP to retrieve CO2 information, which is then utilized during itinerary queries.
 The emissions are represented in grams per kilometer (g/Km) unit

-Emissions data is located in an emissions.txt file within a gtfs.zip and has the following properties:
+Emissions data is located in an emissions.txt file within a gtfs package and has the following properties:

 `route_id`: route id